 Contact Dinosaur Corporation, e-mail: email@example.com

-The fact that we have been in operation for over twenty years is a pointer that you have a lot to gain when you shop at Dinosaur Corporation.
+The fact that we have been in operation for over twenty years is a pointer that you have a lot to gain when you shop at Dinosaur Corporation store.
 Additional reasons why you will enjoy shopping here are:

 - We are a family run business with the firm commitment of providing high end products, professional service and an exceptional shopping experience.

-- You get to pick fabulous merchandise from our stock with a selection of over 3,000 educational dinosaur pieces.
+- You get to pick fabulous merchandise from our stock with a selection of over 3,000 educational dinosaur products.

-- When your order is processed it will be shipped from our warehouse within 24 hours.
+- When your order is received it will be shipped from our warehouse within 24 hours.

 - There is a selection of shipping options that include UPS Ground, 2-3 Days USPS in addition to Next Day Air Delivery.